MeganOtton/Mental_Health_Website/README.md

 - Appropriate for the intended audience (16 and above),
 - Avoid triggering or sensitive imagery or themes.

 Due to the sensitive nature of the project and mental health in itself, i want to avoid any images that can be harmful to the user.
 The images and icons that are going to be used need to be calm and cheerful, with that in mind i will not be using any realistic imagery when it comes to mental health issues.
 I will be using more illustrated imagery to represent the issues to be more sensitive to the users.

-Image Credit: CREDIT FOR IMAGES
+Image Credit: Adobe Stock Images

 ## Features